wp-plugins/abtest/readme.txt

 == Installation ==

-1. Upload the `ab-test-for-wordpress` directory to the `/wp-content/plugins/` directory
+1. Upload the `abtest` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Screenshots ==